History of prostitution: 20th century

+1914–1950s

-During World War I, in the colonial Philippines, US armed forces developed a prostitute management program called the "American Plan" which enabled the military to arrest any woman within five miles of a military cantonment.
+During World War I, in the colonial Philippines, U.S. Armed Forces developed a prostitute management program called the "American Plan" which enabled the military to arrest any woman within five miles of a military cantonment.
 If found infected, a woman could be sentenced to a hospital or a farm colony until cured.

 Beginning in the 1910s and continuing in some places into the 1950s, the American Plan operated in the United States.
 Women were told to report to a health officer where they were coerced to submit to an invasive examination.
 Immigrants, minorities, and the poor were primarily targeted.

 In 1921, the International Convention for the Suppression of the Traffic in Women and Children was signed.
 In this convention, some nations declared reservations about prostitution.

 The leading theorists of communism opposed prostitution.
-Karl Marx thought of it as "only a specific expression of the general prostitution of the laborer," and considered its abolition to be necessary to overcome capitalism.
-Friedrich Engels considered even marriage a form of prostitution, and Vladimir Lenin found sex work distasteful.
+Karl Marx thought of it as "only a specific expression of the general prostitution of the laborer", and considered its abolition to be necessary to overcome capitalism.
+Friedrich Engels considered even marriage as a form of prostitution, and Vladimir Lenin found sex work distasteful.
 Communist governments often took wide-ranging steps to repress prostitution immediately after obtaining power, although the practice always persisted.
 In the countries that remained nominally communist after the end of the Cold War, especially China, prostitution remained illegal but was nonetheless common.
-In many current or former communist countries the economic depression brought about by the collapse of the Soviet Union led to an increase in prostitution.
+In many current or former communist countries, the economic depression brought about by the collapse of the Soviet Union led to an increase in prostitution.

 During World War II, Japanese soldiers engaged in forced prostitution during their invasions across East Asia and Southeast Asia.
 The term "comfort women" became a euphemism for the estimated 200,000 mostly Korean and Chinese women who were forced into prostitution in Japanese military brothels during the war.

+1950s–2000s

 Sex tourism emerged in the late 20th century as a controversial aspect of Western tourism and globalization.
 Sex tourism was typically undertaken internationally by tourists from wealthier countries.
 Author Nils Ringdal alleged that three out of four men between the ages of 20 and 50 who have visited Asia or Africa have paid for sex.

 A new legal approach to prostitution emerged at the end of the 20th century, termed the Swedish model.
 This included the prohibition of buying, but not selling, sexual services.
 This means that only the client commits a crime in engaging in paid sex, not the prostitute.
 Such laws were enacted in Sweden (1999), Norway (2009), Iceland (2009), Canada (2014), Northern Ireland (2015), France (2016), and the Republic of Ireland (2017), and are also being considered in other jurisdictions.
-These laws are an attempt to protect the worker and embrace the fallout of the sexual revolution, meaning sex will happen, and for it to happen safely and respectfully, there must be "free-form" regulation.